 Fresno Chaffee Zoo is home to approximately 40 species that are either endangered or extinct in the wild.
 View a full list of animals currently residing at Fresno Chaffee Zoo that are either endangered or extinct in the wild.

 Fresno Chaffee Zoo is accredited through the Association of Zoos and Aquariums (AZA).
 The mission statement of the AZA is to “provide its members with the services, high standards, best practices and program coordination to be leaders in animal welfare, public engagement and the conservation of species.”
 To be an accredited facility, the Zoo must meet high standards in a variety of areas, including animal care, conservation, research, management and safety.
 Learn more about the AZA and the accreditation process.

 On May 15, 2015, the 10th anniversary of Endangered Species Day, the Association of Zoos and Aquariums (AZA) launched an initiative focused on bringing attention to the growing importance of working on saving endangered species from extinction.

-Fresno Chaffee Zoo is currently home to Asian elephants, cheetah, sharks and rays, and Western pond turtles and in an effort to save these endangered species from extinction, the Zoo is committed to supporting a variety of conservation programs.
-Learn more.
+Fresno Chaffee Zoo is currently home to many of these animals and in an effort to save these endangered species from extinction, the Zoo is committed to supporting a variety of conservation programs.